kaihendry/dabase.com/content/blog/ZV-1.md

 Prices quoted above are GST inclusive and valid till 2 August 2020.
 Warranty is 15 months upon online registration and non-transferable.

+# Starts for no reason whatsoever

+Just brushing against it is enough to inadvertently turn on the ZV-1 camera!

 # Memory card

 <img src="https://s.natalian.org/2020-07-16/zv-1-memory.jpeg">